 Traditionally, Shih Tzus have long-haired coats that need to be brushed daily.
 This prevents tangles from forming and brushes away any dirt and debris that’s accumulated.
 You can get away with brushing your clipped dog a couple of times each week, rather than every day.
 However, you will need to take regular trips to the groomer.

 Teacup Shih Tzu dogs also require baths every 3-4 weeks.
 We recommend oiling the coat to keep it sleek, shiny, and soft.
+If time constraints are an issue, consider the convenience of skin and coat chews.
 Many owners can easily fit this into their daily or weekly routine.
 But if you don’t have time in your schedule, keeping the coat clipped can reduce grooming time.

 The hair of the Mini Shih Tzu grows at record speed, and their stylish haircuts will soon look messy without good upkeep.
 Additionally, you need to regularly trim the hair inside the ears and around the eye, anus and genitals.
 Their long, fast-growing hair can irritate these areas and cause inflammation.